Neural-Network Decoders for Measurement Induced Phase Transitions: Dynamics of Coherent Information

-In Fig.~\ref{Fig:F3}(a) we compare the temporal behavior of the coherent information obtained from an ideal decoder and the NN decoder introduced here.
+In Fig.~\ref{Fig:F3}(a) we compare the temporal behavior of the coherent information obtained from an ideal decoder and the NN decoder introduced here where for each $p$ we consider $N_c=10^3$ different circuit configurations.
 As demonstrated in Fig.~\ref{Fig:F3}(a), in the mixed phase the learned entanglement entropy closely follows the simulated entanglement entropy, while in the pure phase the two curves start to deviate from each other after a few time steps.
 This behavior is consistent with previous observations in Fig.~\ref{Fig:F2} where we demonstrated that the learning task is easier in the mixed phase.
-Since at the critical point this phase transition can be described by a $1+1$-D conformal field theory \cite{Skinner2019Measurement,Fisher2019Measurement}, the dynamical critical exponent can be fixed in advance $z=1$.
-Defining the scaled time $\tau=t/L$, based on the scaling relation in Eq.\eqref{scaling}, we expect to see a crossing in
+Since at the critical point this phase transition can be described by a $1+1$-D conformal field theory \cite{Skinner2019Measurement,Fisher2019Measurement}, the dynamical critical exponent can be fixed in advance $z=1$ and correspondingly we define the scaled time $\tau=t/L$.
+Furthermore, since the argument of the scaling function $f$ on the right hand side of Eq.\eqref{scaling} becomes independent of $L$ at $p_c$, we expect to see a crossing in

-when its plotted for different system sizes.
+when it is plotted for different system sizes.
 Here, $\tau_d=t_d/L$ is the differentiation time which should be sufficiently large.
 In Fig.~\ref{Fig:F3}(b), we evaluate the decay rate obtained by learning, $\tilde{\lambda}_{\tau_d}$, for three different system sizes, $L=\{32,48,64 \}$, at $\tau_d = 1/16$ using $\tilde{S}_{Q}$.
 The corresponding times are $t_d=\{2, 3, 4\}$ for which the deviation of the learned and simulated coherent information is negligible.
-Here, we notice an approximate crossing in the region $0.1 \lesssim p_c \lesssim 0.15$ which is consistent with the simulation results, $p_c \simeq 0.16$.
-To further verify this result, we compare our learning results, with similar results obtained from simulations of $S_{Q}(t)$ at the same $\tau_d$ and for the same $L$ in Fig.~\ref{Fig:F3}(c).
-This plot shows a similar crossing behavior in the region $0.1 \lesssim p_c \lesssim 0.15$.
-Achieving better results for the $p_c$ is possible by increasing $\tau_{d}$ or considering larger system sizes as displayed in Fig.~\ref{Fig:F3}(d) where we see a crossing at $p= 0.16\pm 0.005$.
-Analogously, by applying our NN decoder to larger system sizes, we expect more accurate estimates of $p_c$.
+Here, we notice an approximate crossing in the region $0.1 \lesssim p_c \lesssim 0.15$ signaling a phase transition in this region.